 A criminal record is not limited to convictions, it can also contain “non-conviction information”.
 Any prior charges can remain on your record unless you take steps to clear them.
 The only way to know for sure if your record is clear is to request your own criminal record check.
 If you have a criminal record, in many cases, there are steps you can take to have your record cleared.

-If you have questions about criminal records, how to clear a record or receive a pardon, in the Kingston, Ontario area call RBHF Professional Corporation at 613-546-2147 or contact us to speak with an experienced criminal law lawyer.
+If you have questions about criminal records, how to clear a record or receive a pardon, in the Kingston, Ontario area call RBHF Kingston Lawyers at 613-546-2147 or contact us to speak with an experienced criminal law lawyer.